A Polio-Like 'Mystery Illness' Is on the Rise, and Health Officials Are Concerned. Here's What You Should Know About Acute Flaccid Myelitis

 “Parents need to know that AFM is very rare, even with the increase in cases that we are seeing now,” said Dr. Messonnier.
 (Overall, since 2014, the risk of developing the illness is less than one in a million.)
 Nevertheless, she added, “we recommend seeking medical care right away if you or your child develop sudden weakness of the arms or legs.”

 Until more is understood about what’s causing these cases, Dr. Messonnier said in October that parents can help protect their children from pathogens by washing their hands and staying up to date on vaccines.
-"As a mom, I know what it’s like to be scared for your child, and I understand parents want answers," she said in yesterday's briefing.
+"As a mom, I know what it’s like to be scared for your child, and I understand parents want answers," she said.
 "CDC is a science-driven agency.
 Right now the science doesn’t give us an answer.
 That’s why we at CDC, along with all our partners, will keep looking for answers."

 To get our top stories delivered to your inbox, sign up for the Healthy Living newsletter